 There are lots of ways to help GSWA protect our waters and our land.
 Here are two upcoming opportunities for you, your family, and your friends to become GSWA volunteers.
 Please register online by clicking the Volunteer link below its description, or go to our online Event Registration page.

-Both of our scheduled volunteer events include outdoor components.
+All scheduled volunteer events include outdoor components.
 Please dress for the weather.
 Conditions may be wet and muddy.
 Long pants and sturdy shoes or boots are strongly recommended.
 Long sleeves are optional, but recommended.
 Feel free to bring your own water in a reusable water bottle.

-Volunteer Work Day at the Conservation Management Area (CMA)
+Volunteer Workday at GSWA's Conservation Management Area

-Saturday, April 6, 9 a.m.—1 p.m.
+Sunday, December 1, 9 a.m.—1 p.m.